Fantastique: Related genres

 The fantastique is often considered to be very close to science fiction.
 However, there are important differences between them: science fiction is not supernatural, but rational.
 H. G. Wells's The Time Machine, for example, is a science-fiction novel because the hero travels back in time using a machine designed for the purpose—in other words, using a technological process that, while unknown in the current state of human knowledge, is presented as technological and therefore cannot be described as supernatural.

 The fantastique narratives also differs from fantasy ones, such as those by J. R. R. Tolkien, when in fact they belong to the realm of the marvellous.
 It should also be noted that in the English-speaking world, fantastique literature is not considered a separate genre, but rather a sub-genre of low fantasy.
 The fantastique then combines the same characteristics as intrusion fantasy as defined by Farah Mendlesohn.
 The fantastique is also related to magic realism, a genre based as well on the insertion of supernatural elements into a realistic narrative.
-However, the supernatural is considered normal, making magic realism a branch of the marvellous rather than the fantastique.
+However, the supernatural is considered normal in magic realism, making it a branch of the marvellous rather than the fantastique.

 Tzvetan Todorov thus defines the fantastique as being somewhere between the uncanny, i.e. a reality whose limits are pushed to the limit, as in Edgar Allan Poe's The Fall of the House of Usher, in which a rational analysis can be adopted, and the marvellous, where supernatural elements are considered normal: the fantastique is this in-between, this moment when the mind still hesitates between a rational and irrational explanation.
 As a final condition for the appearance of the fantastique, he adds a realistic universe or context: the setting must be perceived as natural in order to introduce the marks of the supernatural, and thus the hesitation that leads to the fantastique.

 The Fantastique can encompass both works of the horror and gothic genres.
 Two representative stories might be: